Icosa-dev/httpserver/README.md

 # httpserver

-A basic HTTP server implemented in Rust.
-Based on the final example project provided in *The Rust Programming Language* book.
+A basic multithreaded HTTP server written in Rust.
+Initially based on the final project of `The Rust Programing Language` book.